 Part of the team: ''We are a bit intrusive,'' admits FAB Chair Alice Petersen (forefront), ''but this is the nature of the beast.''

 "We are a bit intrusive," admits Petersen, "but this is the nature of the beast.
 We try, however, to minimize as much as we can the disturbance we may cause to the daily workings of the Organization."

 To Hans Spoor, Head of the ITER Organization Finance and Budget Division, "it is essential for us, like for any respectable organization, to have an independent, external and professional view of our Financial Statements.
 Also, the comments that the FAB issue in their annual 'Management Report' are very valuable: they acknowledge the improvements we make and those we are due to make."

-On the first day of their week of "field work" at ITER, the FAB was addressed by Director-General Motojima who presented the new management structure — "Simple, Centralized and Task Force oriented" — and formulated the core cost-containment principle: "Simplify every thing and every process."
-DG Motojima then shared an improvised lunch with the participants.
+On the first day of their week of "field work" at ITER, the FAB was addressed by Director-General Motojima who presented the new management structure—"simple, centralized and task force oriented"—and formulated the core cost-containment principle: "Simplify every thing and every process."
+Director-General Motojima then shared an improvised lunch with the participants.

 Later in the week, Hans Spoor headed an all-day workshop with experts from the ITER Members on how to better format the Financial Statements so that they come out "clear and concise" and easily understandable for the main users and the public.